B3nac/gitgood/README.md

 - Stores commit data locally in a sqlite database.
 - Commits the data to the Cardano blockchain for immutable commit history.
 - Verifies that local commit and onchain commit match.
+- Provides a immutable commit history record on chain.

 # Soon
 ~~- Compare the local commit to the remote commit stored on Cardano.~~
 - Allow team members to sync and check commits stored on Cardano.
+- Mirror project commits and releases via node like dashboard.

 # Example command